Gabii3355/MD_GROMACS_analysis/methanol/README.md

 - **Electrostatics:** Particle Mesh Ewald
 - **Bond constraints:** LINCS for bonds involving hydrogen

-> Methanol was represented with the GROMOS96 43A1 united-atom model, not with the SPC water model.

 ## Short workflow

 1. The methanol structure, topology and MD parameters were prepared in the `.gro`, `.top`, `.itp` and `.mdp` files.